 Preceptors make a difference in the lives of students who are learning to become Registered Dietitian Nutritionists or Dietetic Technicians Registered by acting as a mentor and training the dietetic professionals of the future.
-Currently, for every qualified student who gets an internship rotation, another student will not, because too few practitioners have been willing to take on this role.

 Become a Preceptor